Mount Scott (Oklahoma)

-Mount Scott is a prominent mountain just to the northwest of Lawton, Oklahoma rising to a height of 2464 ft and is located in the Wichita Mountains near Fort Sill Military Reservation and lies in the Wichita Mountains National Wildlife Refuge (WMWR).
+Mount Scott (Comanche: Pisaroya, "Big Mountain") is a prominent mountain just to the northwest of Lawton, Oklahoma rising to a height of 2464 ft and is located in the Wichita Mountains near Fort Sill Military Reservation and lies in the Wichita Mountains National Wildlife Refuge (WMWR).
 The US Fish and Wildlife Service is responsible for the maintenance of the area.
 Visitors can reach the summit by car or bicycle via a three-mile paved road.
 Hiking is allowed, although there are no formal trails and the paved road is open to pedestrians and bicycles from 6am to 9:30 am only.
 Mount Scott is also popular for its numerous rock climbing areas.
 The peak was named in honor of General Winfield Scott.

 Geography

 The Wichita Mountains National Wildlife Refuge is located in southwestern Oklahoma, just north of the city of Lawton and Fort Sill.
 The area is located near Interstate 44, and is about 90 mi from Oklahoma City.
 The Wildlife Refuge's proximity to Fort Sill means that the sound of artillery fire can often be heard by visitors and is sometimes mistaken for thunder.
 Mount Scott often was used for training artillery geodetic computers and future Army Survey School candidates in the WW II era.
 Living in true tar paper barracks before being sent overseas or for more training at other bases.

-Mount Scott is the second-highest mountain in the Wichita Mountains Wildlife Refuge, but it remains the most well-known and regularly visited.
+There is some disagreement as to whether Mount Scott is the highest mountain in the WMWR.
+The Oklahoma Historical Society states flatly that Mount Scott is the tallest at 2,464’ above sea level, followed by Mount Pinchot at 2,461’.
+However, the website PeakVisor lists Pinchot as the tallest in the Refuge at 2,467’, conceding only that since Pinchot is closed to the public, Scott at 2,464’ is the highest accessible peak.
+The website PeakBagger, while listing Scott as 2464.76’, goes so far as to give Pinchot’s height as 2476.48’.
+So Scott is one of the two tallest mountains in the WMWR, if not the very tallest, and is certainly the tallest accessible mountain.
 The 3+ mile paved road that winds from the base to the top of Mount Scott offers breath-taking views of the surrounding Oklahoma plains.
-Mount Pinchot lies several miles to the west and is the highest point in the Refuge being 12 feet taller.
-Mount Pinchot is located within the Wildlife Refuge's Special Use Area which is reserved for wildlife management and closed to the public.
-From the west side of Mount Scott can be seen several prominent mountains to the west including Elk Mountain, Mount Sheridan, and Haley peak which lies just outside the NW corner of the WMWR.
-Haley Peak (officially unnamed) is the highest point in the Wichita Mountain range.
+From the west side of Mount Scott, several prominent mountains can be seen to the west including Elk Mountain, Mount Sheridan, and an officially-unnamed mountain sometimes called Haley Peak which lies just outside the NW corner of the WMWR.
+Haley Peak is the highest point in the Wichita Mountain range.

 The Blue Canyon Wind Farm is north of Mount Scott, and the wind turbines are visible from the access road.